Freelance Isn’t Free Act: Double Damages For Freelancers

 An independent contractor attorney can help freelancers get paid and receive damages.
 New York employment lawyer Charles Joseph has 20 years of experience with independent contractor rights, and his firm has recovered more than $120 million for clients.
 Contact Charles Joseph today for a free consultation.

-Freelance Isn’t Free Act
+Freelance Isn’t Free Act Protections

 Penalties Include Double Damages

-If the freelancer is not paid on time, he or she may take the hiring party to court and be awarded double damages – two times what they were supposed to be paid under their contract – even if the hiring party claims services were not completed or performed in a satisfactory manner.
+If the freelancer is not paid on time, he or she can take the hiring party to court and be awarded double damages – two times what they were supposed to be paid under their contract – even if the hiring party claims services were not completed or performed in a satisfactory manner.

 The law also protects freelancers who file a complaint against hiring parties from retaliatory harassment, intimidation, and other threatening behavior, including poor performance reviews.